 Baker D. Chirico

-One of the most respected and well-known bakers in town, Baker D. Chirico (or Baker, as it's affectionately known by its customers) has shops in St Kilda, Carlton and South Yarra.
-Its classic Sicilian cannoli is one of the most popular items on the menu.
+One of the most respected and well-known bakers in town, Baker D. Chirico (or Baker, as it's affectionately known by its customers) does a classic Sicilian cannoli.
+It's not a regular mainstay on the menu, but can be ordered in advance.